Design System

 Phase 3: Keeping the system up-to-date

 As the design system scaled, lack of maintenance surfaced as an operational gap.
-Small design decisions continued to pop up during feature work or casual conversations that didn’t warrant the formal roadmap ceremony but still needed to be captured.
-To address this, I defined a lightweight maintenance process that logged and reconciled these micro-decisions, preventing the system from drifting out of sync.
+Small design decisions began appearing in feature meetings or offline Slack discussions.
+The patterns weren’t being enhanced and I needed the design system to remain the single source of truth in order to stay relevant to our users.
+To address this, I defined a lightweight maintenance process that logged and reconciled these micro-decisions, thereby preventing the system from drifting out-of-sync.

-This operational foundation allowed the system to grow sustainably as teams and products expanded.
+This operational foundation allowed us to maintain our speed and the system to grow sustainably as teams, products, and platforms expanded.

 Strategy